 - make personnel, whether employees or contractors, aware of their delegated HSE responsibilities and provide appropriate training to undertake these responsibilities;

-- identify, evaluate and manage HSE risks and impacts arising from our business activities.
-Risk management measures will be utilised, where necessary, to reduce the risks and impacts to as low as reasonably practicable;
+- identify, evaluate and manage HSE risks and impacts arising from our activities.
+Risk management measures will be utilised, where necessary, to mitigate such risks to be as low as reasonably practicable;

 - aim to apply best available industry practice when conducting operations;